 Above: Northstar’s factory with the new storage building center right – click to enlarge

-In an effort to keep his new truck campers out of the elements before shipping, Rex Willett, President of Northstar Campers, has recently added a steel truss warehouse about a hundred feet from the main Northstar production plant.
+In an effort to keep his new Northstar truck campers out of the elements before shipping, Rex Willett, President of Northstar Campers, has recently added a steel truss warehouse about a hundred feet from the main Northstar production plant.
 The warehouse is big enough to store several dozen units while allowing enough space to load trucks inside for delivery.

 Above: Northstar’s new steel truss warehouse – click to enlarge

 Above: Several dozen units can be stored in this new storage building – click to enlarge

 For the consumer, this new warehouse means Northstar truck campers are not sitting outside at the factory before they’re shipped.
 They are kept clean, dry, and ready to go.
 When they are shipped, their exterior seals are 100% fresh and undiminished by the elements.